nishantsbi/charlie86.github.io/_posts/2016-12-23-FitteR-(un)HappieR.md

 bigimg: /img/ifwesmilecanwegohd.jpg
 ---
 Radiohead has been my favorite band for several years, so I am used to people politely suggesting that I play something "less depressing".
 Much of Radiohead's music is undeniably sad, and this post catalogs my journey to quantify that sadness, including a data-driven determination of their single most depressing song.

+## Getting Data
+Spotify recently released their Track API, which provides detailed audio statistics for each song in their library.
+One of these metrics, "valence", measures a song's positivity.
+From the offical API documentation: